Helen Lowry College of Arts & Commerce

-It was inaugurated as college on 23 August 2017 by the Chief Minister of Mizoram Lalthanhawla.
+It was inaugurated as college on 23 August 2017 by the then Chief Minister of Mizoram Lalthanhawla.

 History

 Helen Lowry School was opened on 17 January 1950, in the bungalow of the District Superintendent which is now the residence of the Governor of Mizoram.
 The school, which started off with ten students, reached the highest enrolment of 756 students in 1990.
 The school was started by Mrs. Helen Lowry, wife of glass artist Willis G. Lowry while they were working as Seventh-day Adventist missionaries in Mizoram.

 In 1956, the Assam section of SDA permitted an extension up to class VII.
 In 1975, the Northeast India Section of SDA (Assam Section) recognized HLS, from Nursery to VII.
 In 1977, the Southern Asia Division of Seventh-day Adventists recognized HLS as Junior High school with its classes extending to class VII.
 In 1981, the Division recognized HLS as a full-fledge high school.
 1976, the Government of Mizoram recognized the school as a junior High School; that is up to class VIII.
 In 1980, the Education Department of Mizoram recognized it as a full fledge high school (up to Class-10).
 The Mizoram Board of School Education (MBSE) recognized the school as a full-fledge high school.
 On 26 June 2000, Director of School Education, Government of Mizoram, allowed the school to function for Arts stream as a higher secondary school.

 Helen Lowry Higher Secondary School was further upgraded to Helen Lowry College of Arts & Commerce on 23 August 2017.